lsst-sqre/sqr-072/index.rst

 If the change was contributed by someone outside the project, give them credit.
 I use "Patch from <name>" for merged PRs and "Thanks, <name>" for changes made in response to bug reports.

-While a release is still being prepared, the date in the version header should instead be ``(unreleased)``.
-Write new change log entries and update the version number based on semantic versioning as changes are merged to save time and ensure a complete change log when preparing the release.

 .. _releases:

 Releases